-Robo-advisors — which provide algorithm-generated portfolios to help individuals manage their money — can deliver a range of returns for investors, just like any investment.
-The fact that these platforms are automated doesn’t mean they provide predictable returns.
+Robo-advisors are not advisors, but rather automated investment platforms that provide algorithm-generated portfolios to help individuals manage their money over time.
+As such, robo portfolios deliver a range of returns for investors, like any investment.

-The underlying funds in a robo portfolio are the same or similar to those that regular investors can purchase on their own, thus investors still need to consider the impact of gains and losses, taxes, and fees when thinking about returns.
+The underlying funds in a robo portfolio are the same or similar to those that regular investors can purchase on their own.
+Thus investors still need to consider the impact of gains and losses, taxes, and fees when thinking about robo-advisor returns.

 How Robo-Advisors Help Investors

 A robo-advisor is an automated, algorithm-based service that typically offers investors a questionnaire to assess their risk tolerance, time horizon, and investment goals.
-Based on the investor’s inputs, the automated platform suggests a portfolio that, ideally, matches the investor’s goals and preferences.
+Based on these inputs, the robo-advisor platform suggests a portfolio that, ideally, will match the investor’s goals and preferences.

-Robo-advisor algorithms typically employ some of the principles of modern portfolio theory (MPT) and other quantitative techniques that establish and manage a range of pre-set portfolio options.
-Investors generally have a choice between more aggressive or more conservative portfolio allocations, but they typically cannot alter the makeup of an automated portfolio (unless that’s a feature specifically offered by a certain platform).
+Robo-advisor algorithms typically employ some of the principles of modern portfolio theory (MPT), and other quantitative techniques, to establish and manage a range of pre-set portfolio options.
+Investors generally have a choice between more aggressive or more conservative investing allocations, but they typically cannot alter the makeup of an automated portfolio (unless that’s a feature specifically offered by a certain platform).

-The algorithms used by robo-advisors are often updated to reflect changes in the market, and most rebalance on a regular cadence (e.g. annually) to maintain the desired asset allocation.
+The algorithms used by robo-advisors are often updated to reflect changes in the market, and most rebalance on a regular cadence (e.g. annually) to maintain the portfolio’s asset allocation.

 Robo Advisor Tools